Existential Therapy: The Existential Approach And How It Helps Mental Health

 This focus on the future and claiming responsibility for it can also help some people with anxiety, particularly those who also experience thanatophobia (the fear of death).

-With its emphasis on setting goals, looking toward the future, introspection, and self-reflection, existential therapy can guide people toward a more positive outlook and attitude.
+With its emphasis on setting goals, looking toward the future, introspection, and self-reflection, existential therapy can guide people toward a more positive outlook and attitude by discussing the core question addressed, on finding the meaning and purpose in life.
 However, it may not be an ideal fit for everyone.

 What are the pros and cons of existential therapy?